robin/chit/README.txt

 If it does not exist, a new one will be created and waiting for editing.
 Leave it blank and quit the editor if you don't want to add a new one.

-To edit a cheat sheet, use the --edit switch.
+To edit a cheat sheet, use the --edit/-e switch.

 $ cheat [cheatsheet] --edit

-To add a cheat sheet, use the --add switch.
+To add a cheat sheet, use the --add/-a switch.

 $ cheat [cheatsheet] --add